AdaCore/spark2014/docs/ug/gnatprove.rst

 contract is not provided by the user.
 Hence, it is important to know which contracts to write for which verification objectives.

+.. _Generation of Data and Information Flow Contracts:

 Generation of Data and Information Flow Contracts
 -------------------------------------------------